There’s one weakness of SEO and content marketing that everyone has to deal with…

 This is where many businesses mess up.

 If you write something in your ad just to get clicks, your potential customers are going to be disappointed when they land on the page, increasing bounce rate.
-They’ll end up going back to the search engines results, which is how you’ll get a below average score.
+They’ll end up going back to the search engine results, which is how you’ll get a below-average score.